What is the Wellbeing scan?

 - Measurement of the amount of amniotic fluid

-- Assessment of blood flow to the placenta and fetus by colour Doppler ultrasound
+- Assessment of placenta position and blood flow to the placenta and fetus by colour Doppler ultrasound